aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to EXCEL or Online App" h2="Export ODT to EXCEL via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate ODT to EXCEL conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process to convert ODT to EXCEL.

+The first step is to use Aspose.Words for .NET to export ODT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and manipulate Word documents without using Microsoft Word.
+It supports a wide range of document formats, including ODT, DOC, DOCX, RTF, HTML, and PDF.
+With Aspose.Words for .NET, developers can easily export ODT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to EXCEL.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, CSV, HTML, and PDF.
+With Aspose.Cells for .NET, developers can easily convert HTML to EXCEL with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to EXCEL conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for .NET, developers can quickly and easily incorporate ODT to EXCEL conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process to convert ODT to EXCEL, making it easy for developers to add this feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}